Pulse Shaping for Superconducting Qubits: Physics of Pulse Shaping

 With the Magnus expansion at our disposal, we now proceed to find a general expression for the first and second order expansion terms for the Hamiltonian in Eq. \ref{rwa ham}.
 The first-order Magnus term reads,

 Similarly, the second-order Magnus term reads

 Even before we go into specific examples, we can make two important observations.
-First, pulse-shaping effects only enter at the second order.
-The first-order term only involves the area under the pulse shape.
-Two differing shapes with the same area will generate the same first-order term in Eq. \ref{general first order}.
+For two level system, \begin{enumerate}[label=(\roman*)] \item The first-order term only involves the area under the pulse shape.
+Two differing shapes with the same area will generate the same first-order term in Eq. \ref{general first order}. \item Non-trivial pulse-shaping effects only enter at the second order.
+Non-trivial pulse-shaping effects only enter at the second order.
 For a generic pulse shape, $A(t')\ne A(t)$ at some arbitrary time $t'\ne t$.
-Hence, the integrand in Eq. \ref{general second order} might be non-zero and contribute to the effective evolution operator.
-Secondly, the explicit dependence of the second-order term on detuning $\delta$ in Eq. \ref{general second order} implies that at resonance ($\delta=0$), all higher-order terms evaluate to zero.
-Hence, pulse shaping has no explicit effect for two-level systems at resonance.
-However, as we will see, this is not quite true for multi-level systems, and different pulse shapes on resonance lead to varying gate fidelities.
+Hence, the integrand in Eq. \ref{general second order} might be non-zero and contribute to the effective evolution operator. \item The explicit dependence of the second-order term on detuning $\delta$ in Eq. \ref{general second order} implies that at resonance ($\delta=0$), all higher-order terms evaluate to zero.
+Hence, pulse shaping has no explicit effect for two-level systems at resonance. \end{enumerate}